Lansing Center

 Lansing Center, officially the Lansing Convention Center, is the primary and largest convention center in Lansing, Michigan.
 The center is located along Michigan Avenue, with its western facade fronting the Grand River.
 The center's location includes a riverfront plaza that has been home to outdoor events.
-It is also directly connected to the Lansing Radisson Hotel by an enclosed, climate-controlled skybridge spanning the Grand River.
+It is also directly connected to the DoubleTree Lansing by an enclosed, climate-controlled skybridge spanning the Grand River.
 Since 1996, Lansing Center has been managed by the non-profit Lansing Entertainment & Public Facilities Authority (LEPFA).

-The center has a total square footage of 124,118 (11,531 m²), of which 71,760 ft² (6,667 m²) is column-free exhibit space.
+The center has a total square footage of 124,118 (11,531 m2), of which 71,760 ft2 (6,667 m2) is column-free exhibit space.

 Designed by Hellmuth, Obata & Kassabaum (HOK), the center was opened in 1987, and renovated and expanded in 1995 with Hobbs + Black Associates as the renovation architects.
 The center currently holds 270000 sqft of space, including a main exhibition hall, meeting rooms, conference centers, banquet facilities, a restaurants and lounge, a full kitchen, and a 500-space underground parking garage.

 The center underwent its first extensive renovation since the 1995 addition in 2007 and 2008.
 The renovation included cosmetic upgrades, as well as structural upgrades.